-The text for this class is George Heard Hamilton's Painting and Sculpture in Europe, 1880-1940, available at the campus bookstore, supplemented by various primary source readings by the major artists and art critics of the period that will be available on the course website (see individual topics under 'study guide' above).
+The text for this class consists of online articles and videos primarily on the website smarthistory.org, supplemented by various primary source readings by the major artists and art critics of the period that will be available on the course website (see individual topics under 'study guide' above).
 Also available on the course study-guides is a complete set of images to know, a list of terms to know, a summary of the important points for each lecture, and a few guiding questions to help you study.

 A thorough description of the policies, including attendance, grading, withdrawal, disability accommodation, academic honesty, and physical and emotional health services, is available on the policies link above.
 Here are a couple of key bullet points:

 • Attendance is required, but you get three ‘free’ absences to cover illnesses, family emergencies, missed busses, and so forth.
 Save them for when you really need them.

 • Make-up exams will only be given under extraordinary circumstances and are take-home long essay format.